 Provide Access to Safe Water

-During emergencies, ACF trucks water into affected areas and installs storage tanks and reservoirs.
+During emergencies, we truck water into affected areas and install storage tanks and reservoirs.
 Where water is scarce or unsafe, we drill and decontaminate wells, install hand-pumps, protect natural springs, tap aquifers, rehabilitate damaged infrastructure, and pipe water into hard-to-reach villages and health centers.